-Founded in 1982, this 501-c-3 organization has been decades ahead of others in recognizing the need to create re-entry programs and rehabilitation programs in prison.
+Founded in 1982, this 501(c)(3) organization is decades ahead of others in recognizing the need to create reentry programs and rehabilitation programs in prison, in order for incarcerated individuals to have the courage to transform themselves inside of prison and to become contributing members of our communities outside of prison.
 Because 98% of inmates will return to their communities, the curriculum focuses on helping them to learn together how to become successful returning citizens who are prepared to succeed outside the walls.

-For 33 years, this all-volunteer program has operated without state or federal funds.
-Volunteers are trained and attend the weekly sessions in every prison in Kansas, and three in North Carolina.
+For nearly 40 years, this volunteer-driven program has operated without state or federal funds.
+Volunteers are trained and attend the weekly sessions in every correctional facility in Kansas, several in North Carolina, and soon in Missouri.

 Board of Directors: